7.5 Tables, Rosters, and Log Interpretation

 Key Takeaways

-• Table questions measure careful scanning, not just arithmetic.
+• Table questions measure careful scanning as much as arithmetic.

-• Read column headings, row labels, dates, and footnotes before choosing numbers from a roster or log.
+• Read the title, date range, column headings, row labels, and footnotes before choosing numbers from a roster or log.

-• Many table errors come from using the wrong row, wrong time period, or wrong category.
+• Many table errors come from using the wrong row, wrong time period, or wrong category column.

-• Tables can combine reading comprehension, problem solving, and basic math in one item.
+• Tables combine reading comprehension, problem solving, and basic math in one item.

 Turning a Table Into the Right Answer

-Corrections work uses lists: rosters, movement logs, shift assignments, property sheets, count sheets, incident summaries, program schedules, and transport lists.
-A written exam can use a table to test reading comprehension and arithmetic at the same time.
-The math may be easy, but the table can hide the right numbers among similar labels.
+Corrections work runs on lists: rosters, movement logs, shift assignments, property sheets, count sheets, incident summaries, program schedules, and transport manifests.
+A written exam can use a table to test reading and arithmetic at the same time.
+The math is often easy, but the table can hide the right numbers among similar labels.

 StepWhat to checkWhy it matters